wsbctechnicalblog/wsbctechnicalblog.github.io/content/flow-of-work.md

 Is it possible to speed up the development process?
 Definitely – there is always room for improvement.
 But is that going to make a significant dent in the overall speed of delivery?
 Probably not.

-The real improvement will happen when we begin reducing the unproductive idling.
+The real improvement will happen when we focus on reducing the unproductive idling.
 Instead of investing time and effort in finding ways to speed up the development, it may be better to work on reducing the queue wait time, eliminating the loops, and minimizing the context switching stress.

 Once we remedy the queuing, inspecting, and looping time waste, speeding up the development process will start showing significant improvements.
 But not before the remedial intervention.

 ## Would more precise estimating help?

 The assumption that every development task can be precisely estimated still leaves the problem of unpredictable idling time caused by queues and loops.
-As we’ve seen, the grands total time spent on making the change and then seeing that change in production is quite unpredictable.
+As we’ve seen, the grand total time spent on making the change and then seeing that change in production is quite unpredictable.
 It doesn’t really help knowing how long predictable activities will take if we have no way of knowing how long unpredictable activities will take.

 ## What is the solution?